vsudbrack/vsudbrack.github.io/projects/obs.md

 I joined a group of over 50 trans-disciplinary researches in the **Observatório COVID-19 BR** (Observatory COVID-19 BR), a project meant to make real-time studies of COVID-19 data and micro-data, to inform population and guide authorities with scientific analysis in Brazil.
 We established partnerships with the Secretaries of Health of São Paulo State, 9 northeast Brazilian states (*Consórcio Nordeste*) and a few municipalities.

 We **applied statistical techniques**, such as *nowcasting*, to data; we simulated scenarios with mathematical modelings; we **calculated epidemic indices**, such as Effective Reproductive number ($$R_{eff}$$); we **projected the number of hospital beds needed, cases and deaths in the short-term**, among many other analysis.
 We **released few technical notes** about state's reestablishment plannings and took part in several interviews and media agenda.
-Our homepage peaked 120.000 monthly viewers, with an average of 29.400 weekly viewers.
+Our homepage peaked 120.000 weekly viewers in March, and nowadays has an average of 29.400 weekly viewers.

 This project is fully volunteering and there is no financial interest.